vipul79321/CP_Codes/Graph/graph-notes.md

 **Solution Description** -
 * **Preprocessing** -
-  * Firstly assign each node an unique id.
+  * Firstly assign each edge an unique id.
   * Now call dfs and obtain euler tour and also edges list containing order in which edges are explored in dfs
 ```c++
 void dfs(int v, const graph& g, const graph& edge_ids, int cur_h = 1) {